• Skip to primary navigation

 Ingredients on a counter top.

-Any leafy greens will work in this recipe - iceberg or leaf lettuce make good substitutes.
+• Lettuce - I used romaine lettuce, but any leafy greens will work in this recipe.
+Iceberg or green leaf lettuce make great substitutes.

-Sliced pepperoncini can be found in jars near the pickles at your local grocer.
-Or, they can be substituted with sliced banana peppers.
+• Sliced pepperoncini - These can be found in jars near the pickles at your local grocer.
+They can also be substituted with sliced banana peppers if desired.

 Ingredients on a counter top.